jribesbonet/adidasCodingChallenge/README.md

 # Adidas coding challenge
 Coding challenge instructions
-This instruction will make you run the itinerary service step to step.
+Step to step instructions to make itinerary service run on docker containers or as a jar file.

 ## Related projects
 Those are the projects that need to be imported to make the software run correctly

+The order in which the services must be executed is the following:
+*1. run itinerary-config-server
+*2. run itinerary-eureka-server
+*3. install dependency itinerary-lib
+*4. run city-connections-service
+*5. run itinerary-service

-### itinerary-config-server
+### 1. itinerary-config-server
 This project runs the config server.
 All the properties from each service will be stored and served from this service.
 All properties this config server loads are stored in [this repository](https://github.com/jribesbonet/configserver-properties).
 Project repository can be find in [this repository](https://github.com/jribesbonet/itinerary-config-server)